chollinger93/scarecrow/README.md

 ## Configuration and data

-Edit the `conf/config.ini` with the settings for your Raspberry and server.
+Copy `config/config.ini.sample` to `conf/config.ini` with the settings for your Raspberry and server.

 For playing audio, please adjust `conf/plugins.d/audio.ini`.